 How Can I Prepare for a Pap Smear?

 There really is not much that goes into preparing for a Pap smear, though it is advised to avoid scheduling your test during your menstrual cycle, in addition to avoiding having intercourse or using any substances that may enter the vagina (jellies, douches, etc.).
 All of these activities are best to refrain from because they may alter the cells of the cervix, which could lead to incorrect Pap smear results.

 The entire procedure will take place in your gynecologist’s office.
 It will begin by laying down on your back with your feet rested in stirrups.
 Once in position, your doctor will use a speculum to open the vaginal walls and insert a spatula to gather cells from the cervix.

 After a sample has been collected, these cells are taken to a lab to be reviewed for signs of cancerous activity.
 It typically takes a couple of days to determine the results of the Pap smear, but some may take longer depending on a variety of uncontrollable factors.
-If you have not received your results after one week please contact our office by calling (954) 435-4700.
+If you have not received your results after one week please contact our OBGYN office in Miramar, Florida today by calling (954) 435-4700.